harithtarmizi/apple-website-clone/README.md

 # apple-website-clone
- Apple website UI clone usinng only HTML & CSS.
+ Apple website UI clone using only HTML & CSS.
 Later will be added some javascript code to make it more cool.